Child Development in Famly

 Your knowledge of the individual child

-Use of various supporting reference materials and non-statutory guidance (like Development Matters or Birth to Five Matters)
+Reference materials and non-statutory guidance, such as Development Matters or Birth to Five Matters

-Assessments of development should not be based on how much of the non-statutory guidance a child has 'completed' or 'ticked off'.
+Assessments should not rely on how much of the guidance a child has completed or ticked off.
+These documents are not designed to be used in this way.

 Cohort